 DID YOU KNOW?

-According to Harvard Medical School, Gratitude is “a thankful appreciation for what an individual receives, whether tangible or intangible.
+According to Harvard Medical School, gratitude is “a thankful appreciation for what an individual receives, whether tangible or intangible.
 With gratitude, people acknowledge the goodness in their lives.
 As a result, gratitude also helps people connect to something larger than themselves as individuals – whether to other people, nature or a higher power.”

 Grateful people are more patient.
 Gratitude practice fosters resilience by guarding against the feelings of frustration and disappointment.
-Practicing gratitude promotes increased level of well-being.
+Practicing gratitude promotes increased levels of well-being.
 People who practice gratitude are found to experience more happiness in their lives.
 By practicing gratitude, you become more forgiving to others.
 It also helps reduce your stress levels and promote optimism in all the areas of your health and wellbeing.

 We find ourselves focusing on the problems and stressors and forget that we have so much to be grateful for.
 We can practice gratitude by paying attention to the good things around us.

 Here are six simple gratitude exercises that may benefit your health:

 - Journaling: Write down 3 things you are grateful for in a journal every day or once a week.